 Mastering the PR workflow: the rebase¶

-On the situation outlined above, your fellow contributors with an OCD regarding the Git history might ask your to rebase your branch to squash or meld the last two commits together (i.e. the two related to the project manager), as the second commit basically fixes an issue in the first one.
+On the situation outlined above, your fellow contributors who are particularly pedantic regarding the Git history might ask you to rebase your branch to squash or meld the last two commits together (i.e. the two related to the project manager), as the second commit basically fixes an issue in the first one.

 Once the PR is merged, it is not relevant for a changelog reader that the PR author made mistakes; instead, we want to keep only commits that bring from one working state to another working state.

 To squash those two commits together, we will have to rewrite history.
 Right, we have that power.
 You may read that it’s a bad practice, and it’s true when it comes to branches of the upstream repo.
 But in your fork, you can do whatever you want, and everything is allowed to get neat PRs :)

 command takes a commit hash as argument, and will let you modify all commits

 between that commit hash and the last one of the branch, the so-called